Buccaneers vs Raiders: How to watch Sunday Night Football

 Tom Brady and the Tampa Bay Buccaneers are 4-2 after last Sunday’s 38-10 win over the Green Bay Packers, which means the Buccaneers are now first in the NFC South.
 Brady completed 17 of 27 passes for 166 yards on Sunday with two touchdowns, no interceptions, and a 104.9 passer rating.
 TE Rob Gronkowski led the Buccaneers offense in receiving with five catches for 78 yards while RB Ronald Jones ran for 113 yards with two touchdowns.
 The Buccaneers defense was able put the pressure on Packers QB Aaron Rodgers who threw two interceptions on Sunday and finished with a 35.4 passer rating before being pulled with just six minutes left in the game.

 The 3-2 Las Vegas Raiders are coming off a bye week and currently sit second in the AFC West.
 In week 5, Derek Carr and the Raiders ended the Chiefs’ winning streak with a 40-32 upset victory.
+The Raiders became the first visitors to score over 40 points at Arrowhead in 7 years.
 Carr went 22-of-31 for 347 yards with three touchdowns and an interception.
 RB Josh Jacobs ran for 77 yards and two touchdowns on 23 carries, while rookie WR Henry Ruggs caught two passes for 118 yards, including a 72-yard touchdown.

 MORE: Tom Brady now one touchdown pass behind Drew Brees’ career record